Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 A prospective graduate student must have one of the following:

-• One of the following: a master’s degree, a graduate doctoral degree, or any of the following professional doctoral degrees: Doctor of Dentistry (D.D.S.), Doctor of Law (J.D.), Doctor of Medicine (M.D.), Doctor of Pharmacy (Pharm.D.), Doctor of Veterinary Medicine (D.V.M.).
-The degree must be from a regionally accredited college or university in the U.S. or its equivalent from a foreign institution, and the prospective student must have at least a 3.0 grade-point-average (on a 4 point scale) calculated from the total cumulative credits.
+• A master’s degree, an educational specialist degree, a graduate doctoral degree (practice or research), or a professional doctoral degree.
+The degree must be from a regionally accredited college or university in the U.S. or its equivalent from a foreign institution, and the prospective student must have a minimum 3.0 grade point average (on a 4.0-point scale) calculated from the total cumulative credits.

-• An applied baccalaureate degree earned at a Washington community or technical community college.
+• An applied baccalaureate degree earned at a Washington community or technical college.
 Applied baccalaureate degrees are evaluated on a case-by-case basis by the graduate degree program or department for admissions.
-The prospective student must have either: at least a 3.0 grade-point-average (on a 4 point scale) calculated from the total cumulative credits; or at least a 3.0 grade-point-average (on a 4 point scale) for the last 90 graded quarter credits.
+The prospective student must have either: at least a 3.0 grade point average (on a 4.0-point scale) calculated from the total cumulative credits; or at least a 3.0 grade point average (on a 4.0-point scale) for the last 90 graded quarter credits.

 Proficiency in English is required for graduate study at the University of Washington.
 Therefore, every applicant whose native language is not English must demonstrate English proficiency.
 No exceptions for this English proficiency requirement will be granted.
-See Policy 3.2.
+See Policy 3.2 Graduate School English Language Proficiency Requirements.

 The Graduate School does not require Graduate Record Examination (GRE) scores for admission; however, graduate programs may require GRE scores or any other tests related to the applicant’s field for use in the admission review process.